Risk Factors Dashboard

 Research and Development

-We continually invest in research and development, both in the laboratory and at the consumer level, to improve our products, manufacturing processes, packaging and delivery systems.
-Spending on research and development was $35.7 million, $45.3 million and $45.4 million in fiscal 2023, fiscal 2022 and fiscal 2021, respectively, including product registration costs of $12.4 million, $13.0 million and $12.3 million, respectively.
+We continually invest in research and development to design new or improve existing product formulae and packaging, as well as to streamline our manufacturing processes.
+Spending on research and development was $34.6 million, $35.7 million and $45.3 million in fiscal 2024, fiscal 2023 and fiscal 2022, respectively, including product registration costs of $9.0 million, $12.4 million and $13.0 million, respectively.
 In addition to our own research and development activities, we actively seek ways to leverage the research and development activities of our suppliers and other business partners.

 Regulatory Considerations

 Laws and regulations in the United States and other countries affect the manufacture, sale, distribution, use and/or application of our products in several ways.
 For example, in the United States, all pesticide products must comply with the Federal Insecticide, Fungicide, and Rodenticide Act (“FIFRA”), and most pesticide products require registration with the U.S. Environmental Protection Agency (the “U.S. EPA”) and similar state agencies before they can be sold or distributed.
 The use of certain pesticide products is also regulated by the U.S. EPA in addition to various local, state and federal environmental and/or public health agencies.
-These regulations may, for example, include requirements that only certified or professional users apply the product, that certain products be used only on certain types of locations (such as “not for use on sod farms or golf courses”), that users post notices on properties to which products have been or will be applied, or that may require notification to individuals in the vicinity that products will be applied in the future, or may ban the use of certain ingredients or categories of products altogether.
+These regulations may restrict or ban the use of certain ingredients or categories of products altogether.
 Analogous regulatory regimes apply to certain pesticides that we sell or distribute in other countries.

 Fertilizer and growing media products are also subject to various laws and regulations, some of which require registration, mandate labeling requirements, and/or govern the sale and distribution of the products.
 Our grass seed products are regulated in the U.S. by the Federal Seed Act and various state regulations.
 In addition, governmental agencies regulate the disposal, transport, handling and storage of waste, the remediation of contaminated sites, air and water discharges from our facilities, and workplace health and safety.